2022 Writing prompt:

 - Soroush Torfehnejad

-Scroll down to read the winning essays, posted in alphabetical order.
+Scroll down to read or listen to the winning essays, posted in alphabetical order.

 2022 Teacher winners: